KeshavModun/How-To-Host-Your-Resume-On-Github/README.md

 ![ATOM](https://github.com/KeshavModun/Resume/blob/master/IMG/ATOM.PNG)
 _This Markdown editor allows for Cross-platform editing, i.e. Atom works across operating systems.
 Use it on OS X, Windows, or Linux._

+- Click on download.
-- Click on download and upon completion, run the setup file.
+- Upon completion, run the setup file.
-- Now that the installation process is completed, open the editor.
+- Now that the installation process is done, open the editor.
 - It will show you a welcome guide and options to customize your editor.
 **Here's a glimpse**
 ![ATOM EDITOR](https://github.com/KeshavModun/Resume/blob/master/IMG/Atom%20Editor.PNG)